-This CEAP Third Progress Report outlines the current stage of each of the major actions within the plan, alongside the associated carbon savings, where possible.
+This progress report is the latest iteration and now details more precisely the real actions and associated savings the council realistically plans to achieve by 2030, based on what is possible in current circumstances.
+It outlines the current stage of each of the major actions within the plan, alongside the associated carbon savings, where possible.
 The report summarises the Borough's plans for the years ahead and demonstrates the benefits of becoming net zero.
-The annual climate emergency progress report will be published each year in July.

-Most of the actions to be delivered over the first few years set in motion the groundwork and foundations for new strategies and policies that will influence our way of life locally.
 The biggest gains are expected to come towards the end of the decade after most of the actions have come to fruition.
-Short term actions can be achieved within two or three years (2020-2023), medium term actions are designed to take several years to reach fulfilment (2024 to 2028), and longer-term actions will take many years to come to fruition (2028 to 2030).
+Short term actions can be achieved within a few years (2023-2024), medium term actions are designed to take several years to reach fulfilment (2025 to 2028), and longer-term actions will take many years to come to fruition (2028 to 2030).